stephymiehle/mcc-uiux/README.md

 4. Copy lines 3-12 (and optionally, 13-17) into the "colors" section of [tailwind.config.js](tailwind.config.js)
 5. Restart Gatsby and enjoy your new hue!

-### ...change the webfonts?

-Update the `googleFonts` section in [config/SiteConfig.js](config/SiteConfig.js).

-The starter is already set up for Google Fonts.
-We use [gatsby-plugin-google-fonts-v2](https://github.com/pocorschi/gatsby-plugin-google-fonts-v2), which has support for variable fonts.

-Make sure to add your new font to the `fontFamily` section of [tailwind.config.js](tailwind.config.js)!

 ### ...change the favicon?

 Replace [favicon.svg](src/assets/images/favicon.svg) with your own SVG data, or update the `icon` path in the `manifestOptions` of [config/SiteConfig.js](config/SiteConfig.js)